HadeelMaylam/Coffliza-ChatBot-WithoutAI/README.md

-### README: Coffliza - An AI-Powered Chatbot
+### README: Coffliza - Chatbot Powered by Regular Expressions

 **Project Name**: Coffliza

 **Description**:
-Coffliza is an AI-powered chatbot designed to simulate the persona of a 43-year-old Italian barista applying for a job.
-The bot interacts with users in a simulated HR interview format, allowing them to evaluate Coffliza's responses and personality.
-The project explores how users engage with AI systems and aims to assess the time it takes to identify the bot as non-human.
+Coffliza is a chatbot built entirely using **regular expressions** (RegEx) without the use of artificial intelligence.
+It simulates the persona of a 43-year-old Italian barista and engages users in a simulated HR interview.
+This project aims to demonstrate how a rule-based approach can create an interactive chatbot experience while highlighting the challenges of building conversational systems without AI.

 ---

+### Challenge:
+The primary challenge of this project was creating a chatbot that could simulate human-like interactions **without relying on AI models or machine learning**.
+By solely depending on RegEx, the bot needed to:
+1. Understand and respond to diverse user inputs.
+2. Maintain a dynamic and engaging persona.
+3. Handle unexpected inputs gracefully.

+This required carefully crafting patterns and fallback mechanisms to cover a wide range of possible user queries, all while keeping the interaction simple and intuitive.

+---

 ### Features:
-1. **Interactive Chatbot**:
+1. **Pattern-Based Chatbot**:
-   - Built with Streamlit for a simple and intuitive interface.
-   - Uses regular expressions to match user inputs and generate relevant responses.
+   - Uses regular expressions to process and respond to user input.
+   - Matches specific patterns to predefined responses.

-2. **Dynamic Personality**:
+2. **Dynamic Persona**:
-   - Represents Coffliza, a barista from Verona, Italy, with over 15 years of coffee expertise.
+   - Represents Coffliza, a barista with a rich professional background in Italian coffee culture.
-   - Capable of discussing topics like coffee brewing, career experiences, and Italian culture.

-3. **User Experience**:
+3. **Fallback Handling**:
-   - Chat interface allows users to ask questions and receive tailored responses.
-   - Includes fallback responses to handle unrecognized queries gracefully.
+   - Provides generic responses for inputs that do not match defined patterns.

-4. **Team Contribution**:
+4. **Team Collaboration**:
-   - Developed by a team of four, with collaborative efforts in brainstorming, interface design, and bot development using regular expressions.
+   - Developed by a team of four, each contributing to different aspects of the project.

 ---

 ### Files Included:
 1. **Talk_to_Coffliza.py**:
-   Contains the main chatbot logic and interface implementation.
+   The main chatbot logic and interface, built with Streamlit.
-   Key Features:
-   - Chat rules using regular expressions.
+   - Handles user inputs using RegEx.
-   - Dynamic responses and fallback handling.
-   - User-friendly Streamlit interface.
+   - Responds dynamically to user queries.
+   - Implements a fallback system for unmatched inputs.

 2. **Team.py**:
-   Provides an overview of the project and introduces the team members involved in its development.
+   Provides an overview of the team and project description.
-   Key Features:
-   - Project description and purpose.
-   - Team member roles and contributions.

 3. **Coffliza_CV.py**:
-   Displays Coffliza's professional CV in a visually appealing format using Streamlit.
-   Key Features:
-   - Contact details, skills, experience, education, and achievements.
-   - A personalized image representing Coffliza.
+   Displays Coffliza’s professional CV, highlighting her skills and achievements.

 4. **requirements.txt**:
-   Lists the Python dependencies required to run the project.
+   Contains the dependencies required for the project.
-   Key Libraries:
-   - `streamlit` (1.27.0): For building the web interface.
-   - `streamlit-chat` (0.0.2): For integrating the chat feature.

 5. **eliza.jpg**:
-   A visual representation of Coffliza used in the CV display.
+   A visual representation of Coffliza used in the CV.

 ---

 ### Installation:
 1. Clone the repository:
    ```bash
    git clone <repository_url>
    cd coffliza
    ```

 2. Install dependencies:
    ```bash
    pip install -r requirements.txt
    ```

 3. Run the chatbot:
    ```bash
    streamlit run Talk_to_Coffliza.py
    ```

-4. Access Coffliza's CV:
+4. Access Coffliza’s CV:
    ```bash
    streamlit run Coffliza_CV.py
    ```

-5. Explore the team information:
+5. Explore the team page:
    ```bash
    streamlit run Team.py
    ```